HenrikJoreteg/human-javascript/ch01 - introduction.md

 But, jQuery is not an application framework.
 It's an abstraction layer and toolkit for working with the DOM.
 I'm not dogging on jQuery at all, in fact, I think it's a great toolkit for DOM manipuation.
 I use it and am quite happy with it in many HTML5 apps.
 My point is simply that jQuery is a DOM toolkit, not an application framework.

-But, inevitably a "frontend" person is asked to build an immersive, complex client app and soon they end up with a 3500 line javascript file called "app.js" that does *everything.* Also, now no one else knows how any of it works, or how it's structured.
+But, inevitably a "frontend" person is asked to build an immersive, complex client app and soon they end up with a 3500 line JavaScript file called "app.js" that does *everything.* Also, now no one else knows how any of it works, or how it's structured.
 No one wins.

 To avoid those situations we have to approach it as an engineering task of building a performant, well-structured UI.